StackStorm/st2docs/docs/source/install/ewc_ha.rst

 as well as configures backends like MongoDB HA Replicaset, RabbitMQ HA and etcd cluster that st2 relies on for database, communication bus, and distributed coordination respectively.
 That raises a fleet of more than ``30`` pods total.

-The source code for K8s resource templates is available as a GitHub repo (TODO):
+The source code for K8s resource templates is available as a GitHub repo:
 `StackStorm/stackstorm-enterprise-ha <https://github.com/StackStorm/stackstorm-enterprise-ha>`_.

 .. warning::